 - Carpool.
 Not only is it more gentle on the environment, it’s more fun too!
-(You think YOU sound good singing along to Ryan Adams at the top of your lungs on the way to Telluride?
+(You think YOU sound good singing along to vintage New Grass Revival at the top of your lungs on the way to Telluride?
 You'll sound even better with more people!)
 Check out the "Hitching a Ride" board at the Festivarian Forum.

 - Take your recycling home when you leave the valley so that we can reduce the number of truck trips to carry the waste to Grand Junction.

 - Bring your own personal eating utensils and reusable napkins.